zpalmtree/r34-downloader/README.md

 You will need a couple of dependencies.
 Ensure you have the haskell platform including cabal installed.
 This should be installed from your repositories if available.

-`cabal install concurrent-extra tagsoup http`
+`cabal install concurrent-extra tagsoup http async`

 Note that cabal is a bit finnicky, if it fails on any of the above modules, try running cabal install failed_module on its own, so if tagsoup for example failed to install, rerun